 Fertility challenges

-- Polycystic ovary syndrome (PCOS)—a condition in which the ovaries produce higher than normal amounts of male hormones
+- Polycystic ovary syndrome (PCOS)—a condition resulting from disruption in ovarian function in which the ovaries produce higher than normal amounts of male hormones

 - Endometriosis—occurs when tissue that normally lines the inside of the uterus is found in other places, like the fallopian tubes, and can cause scarring and blockages